AlabicaCoff/MyAniList/README.md

 # 🐳 MyAniList

-A simple Node.js application containerized with Docker and managed using Docker Compose.
+A simple Node.js application with a MongoDB database, containerized using Docker and managed via Docker Compose.

 ## 📖 Feature
 - Discover & Track your top anime picks for season.